aboood40091/RandomStuff/README.markdown

 Wii U GTX Extractor
 -------------------

-Extracts textures in RGBA8 and DXT5 formats from the 'Gfx2' (.gtx file extension) format used in Wii U games.
-A bit of work could get it to extract .bflim files, too.
+Extracts textures from the GX2 Texture ('Gfx2' / .gtx file extension) format used in Wii U games, and saves them as BMP.

-Somewhat unfinished, pretty buggy.
-Use at your own risk.
-It's not great, but I figured I'd throw it out there to save other people the work I already did.
+Supported formats:
+* RGBA8_UNORM / RGBA8_SRGB
+* BC3_UNORM / BC3_SRGB (DXT5)

+Credits:
+* Treeki - Original developer.
+* AboodXD - Reviver, Improved swizzling.
+* Exzap, AddrLib - Helping with swizzling.
+* libtxc_dxtn

 More details on compilation and usage in the comments inside the file.

 LH Decompressor